strise/gintonic/README.md

 ## Reference API implementation

-The sub-project contains an API reference implementation that uses *gqltrans* and deploys an api based on the transformed schema.
+The sub-project contains an API reference implementation that uses *gqltrans* and deploys an API based on the transformed schema.
 Read more about the implementation in the [gqltrans-api](https://github.com/mitoai/graphql-transformer/tree/master/packages/gqltrans-api) sub-project.